Panhard AML: AML-60

 Known more formally as the AML HE 60-7, or by its manufacturer's code AML-245B, the AML-60 was Panhard's initial production model and included a rounded turret with twin 7.62mm machine guns on the left and a breech-loaded 60 mm (2.36 in.) mortar on the right, with 3,800 stored rounds of 7.62mm ammunition and 43 to 53 mortar projectiles, respectively.
 The mortar can still be muzzle loaded from outside the vehicle, but is unique in its opening breech locked by a falling block much like direct fire artillery.
 It has an elevation of +80° and a depression of −15°.
-Two types of mortars are available: a Hotckiss-Brandt CM60A1 or, in later production models, a Cloche Spéciale (CS) 60 designed by the French government's Direction technique des armements terrestres (DTAT), which was distinguished by its ribbed barrel.
+Two types of mortars are available: a Hotchkiss-Brandt CM60A1 or, in later production models, a Cloche Spéciale (CS) 60 designed by the French government's Direction technique des armements terrestres (DTAT).
 The ergonomic dimensions of the CS 60's ammunition allow ten more mortar bombs to carried for a total of 53, as opposed to the CM60A1's 43.
 Both can be fired on a flat trajectory and are effective at no more than 300 m in the direct role, or 1.7 km in the indirect role.
 Separate combat and command variants of the AML HE 60-7 turrets were manufactured, the latter being fitted with additional radio equipment and therefore possessing comparatively limited stowage.
 The number of stored ammunition is reduced to 32 mortar bombs and 3,200 7.62mm rounds, respectively.

 An AML-60's crew commander acquires targets, directs the gunner, and makes a series of ranging and ordnance calculations to ascertain firing angles.
 Sighting is optical, and carried out through an M112/3 combined monocular telescope and binocular periscope.
 Elevation aiming control is linked to the mortar but provision made for manual scanning.
 In late production models, the micrometre markings on the sights could be illuminated for night firing.